DickTurpshead/soil210/index.md

 {% include figure.html img="HD_portrait.jpg" alt="portrait of Hanwen Dong" caption="portrait of Hanwen Dong (credit: Joe Pallen)" width="75%" %}

-My name is Hanwen Dong and I am the [liaison librarian for College of Agricultural & Life Sciences](https://www.lib.uidaho.edu/about/liaisons.html) at U of I. I welcome you to contact me or the library to ask for help.
+My name is Hanwen Dong and I am the <a href="https://www.lib.uidaho.edu/about/liaisons.html" target="_blank" rel="noopener">liaison librarian for College of Agricultural & Life Sciences</a>.
+I welcome you to contact me or the library to ask for help.
 <div class="row">
   <div class="col-sm-6">
     <div class="card">
            <h5 class="card-header">Hanwen Dong</h5>
       <div class="card-body">
-        <p class="card-text">Contact me if you have any questions about this website or finding resources related to Animal, Veterinary and Food Sciences.<br />
+        <p class="card-text">Contact me if you have any questions about this website or finding resources related to common food in the U.S.<br />
           <br />
 </p>
         <p> </p>